 I thought this post is a bit overdue, but better late than never!

-To be honest, I was astonished when I received so many questions on how to visit North Korea after posting about my trip some months back.
+To be honest, I was astonished when I received so many questions on how to visit North Korea after writing about the things to do in Pyongyang some months back.
 I certainly never expected there to be many people interested to visit this notorious place.
 When I was planning for the trip, many of my friends rejected me outright when I invited them.
 Are you crazy? – was the most usual response I got.
 But fortunately, two friends went with me in the end, so I didn’t have to experience the many “pleasures” of the DPRK by my lonesome!

 our small tour group plus our guide